SuicidePreventionSquad/SPS-Editor/README.md

 Program to edit the JSON files used in the senior project

 Progress:
-- GUI Form - Complete, but in need of refining
+- Complete, but beware of dragons.
-- Editor Backend - In Progress